Are VPNs legal?

 It’s not against the law to use a VPN for Netflix but not all of them are capable of unblocking this streaming media platform.
 Our best recommendation is NordVPN which can easily bypass geo-restrictions and unblock Netflix from anywhere.

-Get NordVPN, now 72% OFF!Which VPNs are legal to use?
+Get NordVPN, now 75% OFFWhich VPNs are legal to use?

 VPN legality has little to do with the products themselves and everything to do with how they are used.
 As a tool, it just allows you to pass your connection through an intermediary, which doesn't make you a criminal.

-In those countries, some VPN providers will be readily accessible and available.
+In countries that restrict VPN usage, government-controlled VPN providers will be readily accessible and available.
 Usually, they will be government-controlled.
-Meanwhile, the likes such as NordVPN, Surfshark, and other services will be much harder to get ahold of as they are independent and defend your online privacy.
+Meanwhile, NordVPN, Surfshark, and other services will be much harder to get a hold of as they are independent and defend your online privacy.
 The government is trying to push them out, as they aren't collaborative with their data requests.

 Bottom line